Xtra-Computing/thundersvm/README.md

 * We also thank the authors of LibSVM and OHD-SVM which inspire our algorithmic design.

 ## Selected projects that use ThunderSVM
-* Scene Graphs for Interpretable Video Anomaly Classification (published in NeurIPS18)
+[1] Scene Graphs for Interpretable Video Anomaly Classification (published in NeurIPS18)

+[2] 3D semantic segmentation for high-resolution aerial survey derived point clouds using deep learning. (published in ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems, 2018).

+[3] Performance Comparison of Machine Learning Models for DDoS Attacks Detection. (published in IEEE International Computer Science and Engineering Conference (ICSEC), 2018).

+[4] Kernel machines that adapt to GPUs for effective large batch training. (in arXiv preprint arXiv:1806.06144, 2018).

-* Sampling Bias in Deep Active Classification: An Empirical Study. (in arXiv preprint arXiv:1909.09389, 2019).
+[5] Sampling Bias in Deep Active Classification: An Empirical Study. (in arXiv preprint arXiv:1909.09389, 2019).

-* Machine Learning-Based Fast Banknote Serial Number Recognition Using Knowledge Distillation and Bayesian Optimization. (published in Sensors 19.19:4218, 2019).
+[6] Machine Learning-Based Fast Banknote Serial Number Recognition Using Knowledge Distillation and Bayesian Optimization. (published in Sensors 19.19:4218, 2019).

-* Texture Selection for Automatic Music Genre Classification. (in arXiv preprint arXiv:1905.11959, 2019).
-* Classification for Device-free Localization based on Deep Neural Networks. (in Diss.
+[7] Classification for Device-free Localization based on Deep Neural Networks. (in Diss.
 The University of Aizu, 2019).

-* An accurate and robust approach of device-free localization with convolutional autoencoder. (published in IEEE Internet of Things Journal 6.3:5825-5840, 2019).
+[8] An accurate and robust approach of device-free localization with convolutional autoencoder. (published in IEEE Internet of Things Journal 6.3:5825-5840, 2019).

-* Accounting for part pose estimation uncertainties during trajectory generation for part pick-up using mobile manipulators. (published in IEEE International Conference on Robotics and Automation (ICRA), 2019).
+[9] Accounting for part pose estimation uncertainties during trajectory generation for part pick-up using mobile manipulators. (published in IEEE International Conference on Robotics and Automation (ICRA), 2019).

-* 3D semantic segmentation for high-resolution aerial survey derived point clouds using deep learning. (published in ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems, 2018).
-* Performance Comparison of Machine Learning Models for DDoS Attacks Detection. (published in IEEE International Computer Science and Engineering Conference (ICSEC), 2018).
-* Evolving Switch Architecture toward Accommodating In-Network Intelligence. (published in IEEE Communications Magazine 58.1: 33-39, 2020).
-* Kernel machines that adapt to GPUs for effective large batch training. (in arXiv preprint arXiv:1806.06144, 2018).
-* Genetic improvement of GPU code. (published in IEEE/ACM International Workshop on Genetic Improvement (GI), 2019).
+[10] Genetic improvement of GPU code. (published in IEEE/ACM International Workshop on Genetic Improvement (GI), 2019).
 The source code of ThunderSVM is used as a benchmark.

-* Dynamic Multi-Resolution Data Storage. (published in IEEE/ACM International Symposium on Microarchitecture, 2019).
+[11] Dynamic Multi-Resolution Data Storage. (published in IEEE/ACM International Symposium on Microarchitecture, 2019).
 The source code of ThunderSVM is used as a benchmark.

-* Hyperparameter Estimation in SVM with GPU Acceleration for Prediction of Protein-Protein Interactions. (published in IEEE International Conference on Big Data, 2019).
+[12] Hyperparameter Estimation in SVM with GPU Acceleration for Prediction of Protein-Protein Interactions. (published in IEEE International Conference on Big Data, 2019).

+[13] Texture Selection for Automatic Music Genre Classification. (published in Applied Soft Computing, 2020).

+[14] Evolving Switch Architecture toward Accommodating In-Network Intelligence. (published in IEEE Communications Magazine 58.1: 33-39, 2020).

-* Block-Sparse Coding Based Machine Learning Approach for Dependable Device-Free Localization in IoT Environment. (published in IEEE Internet of Things Journal, 2020).
+[15] Block-Sparse Coding Based Machine Learning Approach for Dependable Device-Free Localization in IoT Environment. (published in IEEE Internet of Things Journal, 2020).

-* An adaptive trust boundary protection for IIoT networks using deep-learning feature extraction based semi-supervised model. (published in IEEE Transactions on Industrial Informatics, 2020).
+[16] An adaptive trust boundary protection for IIoT networks using deep-learning feature extraction based semi-supervised model. (published in IEEE Transactions on Industrial Informatics, 2020).

-* Performance Prediction for Multi-Application Concurrency on GPUs. (published in IEEE International Symposium on Performance Analysis of Systems and Software (ISPASS), 2020).
+[17] Performance Prediction for Multi-Application Concurrency on GPUs. (published in IEEE International Symposium on Performance Analysis of Systems and Software (ISPASS), 2020).

-* Tensorsvm: accelerating kernel machines with tensor engine. (published in ACM International Conference on Supercomputing (ICS), 2020).
+[18] Tensorsvm: accelerating kernel machines with tensor engine. (published in ACM International Conference on Supercomputing (ICS), 2020).

-* GEVO: GPU Code Optimization Using Evolutionary Computation. (published in ACM Transactions on Architecture and Code Optimization (TACO), 2020).
+[19] GEVO: GPU Code Optimization Using Evolutionary Computation. (published in ACM Transactions on Architecture and Code Optimization (TACO), 2020).

-* CRISPRpred (SEQ): a sequence-based method for sgRNA on target activity prediction using traditional machine learning. (published in BMC bioinformatics, 2020).
+[20] CRISPRpred (SEQ): a sequence-based method for sgRNA on target activity prediction using traditional machine learning. (published in BMC bioinformatics, 2020).

-* Prediction of gas concentration using gated recurrent neural networks. (published in IEEE International Conference on Artificial Intelligence Circuits and Systems (AICAS), 2020).
+[21] Prediction of gas concentration using gated recurrent neural networks. (published in IEEE International Conference on Artificial Intelligence Circuits and Systems (AICAS), 2020).

-* Dynamic Multi-Resolution Data Storage. (published in IEEE Communications Magazine, 2020).
+[22] Dynamic Multi-Resolution Data Storage. (published in IEEE Communications Magazine, 2020).

-* Design powerful predictor for mRNA subcellular location prediction in Homo sapiens. (published in Briefings in Bioinformatics, 2021).
+[23] Design powerful predictor for mRNA subcellular location prediction in Homo sapiens. (published in Briefings in Bioinformatics, 2021).